Brione

 How to Pronounce Brione

 Our model has identified 5 different pronunciations for the name Brione.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 44.7% confident that Brione is pronounced as BREE-ohn.
-The next most likely pronunciation is bree-OHN, at 34.2% confidence.
+Our model is 44.7% confident that Brione is pronounced as BREE-ohn, which has 2 syllables.
+The next most likely pronunciation is bree-OHN, at 34.2% confidence, with 2 syllables.

 BREE-ohn (2 syllables)